UKHomeOffice/callisto-accruals-restapi/docs/storage.md

 <h1 id="accruals">Accruals v0.1.0</h1>

 The Accruals container stores a number of entities.
 There are three different type of entities stored within this container and it is useful to consider those differences as each are maintained in different ways.

 The main categories are:

 * Core tables actively created, updated or deleted by a service.
+* Data owned by another service and maintained using event consumption.
 * Tables of largely static 'reference data' owned, maintained and used by a service and not shared with other services.

-* Data owned by another service and maintained using event consumption.
+# Core Tables

-Principal amongst them is the `accrual` table
+Principal amongst the core tables is the `accrual` table.
+It's relationship to the other core tables is depicted below

 ![storage-model.png](./images/storage-model.png)

-# Tables
+## Tables
+<
-<h2 id="tocS_TimeEntry">time_entry</h2>
+h2 id="tocS_TimeEntry">time_entry</h2>

 A `TimeEntry` carries the time periods during which employees have performed a business activity (e.g. PCP, dog handling etc) or HR activity (e.g. leaves, training etc). `TimeEntry` is the actual recording of hours done by employees as per their roster.
 Encapsulates day and time (to the minute).